 Districts 3 and 5 are known for having large acres of farmland and large number of farmers.
-Also, two major cities—Lexington and Louisville, and the capital city, Frankfort, and other several small and medium-size towns, can be found in this region.
-Due to the large market of agriculture commodities, farmers might be more focused on commercial farming and increased revenue rather than the sustainability of the farming system.
+Also, two major cities—Lexington and Louisville,—and the capital city, Frankfort, and other several small and medium-size growing towns lies inside this geographical region.
+Due to the large and growing market of agriculture commodities, farmers might be more focused on commercial farming and increased revenue.
+Farmers might be seeing the economic benefit associated with the farming and ignoring the sustainability aspects of agriculture as they are also responsible for unsustainable agriculture behavior not only the victim.

+However, agriculture district 4 is in between two large cities: Louisville and Cincinnati, Ohio.
+The negative impact in the environment is coming from two large cities that are neighbor to, but not located inside the agriculture district, unlike in the agriculture districts 3 and 5, where negative impacts are coming mainly from inside agriculture districts, but not from outside.
+In other words, farmers from the agriculture district 4 are more victims and less generators of environment degradation.
+Therefore, small farmers in the agriculture district 4 might have felt the importance of (adopting) SAPs unlike farmers from agriculture districts 3 and 5, who does not.
+The economic benefit and income from farming weighted heavy for farmers from agriculture districts 3 and 5, unlike environmental health for farmers from agriculture district 4.

 Research conducted among New Zealand dairy farmers to understand the adoption of the best management practices suggests that farmers close to each other make similar choices due to the potential for frequent interactions (Yang and Sharp, 2017).
 The results of the current research are partially supportive of the previous studies.
 Specifically, results from agriculture districts 3 and 5 are consistent with the earlier findings since they are neighboring districts and have a similar result in the model.
 However, the results from agriculture districts 2 and 4 contradict previous findings.
 Agriculture district 2 is primarily farmland with some coal mining areas.
 This region is also well known for large size farm operations.
 A positive relationship with the adoption of sustainable agriculture practices in this region can be linked with the awareness among farmers about the negative impact of coal and coal mining sites on the environment and agricultural commodities.
 Also, since large enterprise and agriculture have occupied this region and has been one of the major parts of the economy for a long time, farmers in that region might have developed awareness about the importance and role of SAPs in the long-term sustainable agriculture enterprise.

-Agriculture district 4 is in between two large cities: Louisville and Cincinnati, Ohio.
-The negative impact in the environment coming from two large cities, and also the awareness about the importance of sustainability and sustainable agriculture practices among small farmers in that region, might play an important role in shaping the adoption of sustainable agriculture practices among farmers in that region.
+This research included practices that are found to be commonly adopted by Kentucky farmers.
+However, there are several practices that have been adopted by Kentucky farmers, but not included in this study.
+Also the same practices may weight differently for different farmers based on their farming types, landscape, enterprises and interests due to site specific nature of sustainable agriculture practices (Lashagarara, 2011).
+For example, Zhong and Hu (2015) studied riparian buffers, fencing off animals, waste water storage which are not included in this research.
+However no-tillage and nutrient management from same research were included in this research.
+We selected sustainable agriculture practices that are generally considered as commonly adopted practices by farmers and our target research population identified through workshops and group discussions.
+Thus, this research provides a general perspective on the intensity of adoption, but not on the practice specific study.
+This research is very important in the context of Kentucky as a very few researches has been conducted focusing on this aspect of sustainable agriculture in the era when the sustainable development debate is on the peak.